-Fig. 2.7: The Data Output Panel
+Fig. 7: Query Tool - Data output tab

 2.2.1 Data Output Tab

 The Data Output tab displays the result set of the query in a table format.
 You can:

 - Select and copy from the displayed result set. - Use the Execute/Refresh options to retrieve query execution information and set query execution options. - Use the Download as CSV icon to download the content of the Data Output tab as a comma-delimited file. - Edit the data in the result set of a SELECT query if it is updatable.